 One way to think of audits is as diagnostic exams or operational tune-ups.
 When businesses take the exam, they gain a better understanding of just where they stand in regard to specific criteria, including:

-The 5 Steps of an Environmental Management Audit
+The 5 Stages of Environmental Audit – The steps of environmental audit

 Step 1: Schedule the Audit